playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/using-assets.md

 ### Bonus - using the assets from the script attributes

 In the example so far we've declared the script attributes but we aren't actually using the values.
 This is fine and works because you can get the asset by it's name, but in this case you are introducting a dependency between the name of the asset and the code.
-Instead, we can just use the assets that have been added in the Designer.
-That way, any Designer user can update the assets without having to edit the code.
+Instead, we can just use the assets that have been added in the Editor.
+That way, any Editor user can update the assets without having to edit the code.

 So lets add a new function `changeToByIndex()` and update the keyup and keydown events.